shamiquekhan/nistula-technical-assessment/README.md

 ## What it does

-A webhook server that sits between guest messaging channels and the Nistula operations team.
+A webhook server that sits between guest messaging channels and the Hotel operations team.
 When a guest sends a message - from WhatsApp, Booking.com, Airbnb, Instagram, or the website - the server:

 1. Validates and normalises the incoming payload into a unified schema
 2. Classifies the query type using a priority-ordered, regex-based classifier